-Berries from the grocery store are often picked slightly under-ripe, and they don’t get sweeter after being picked.
-Grocery store berries might also be treated with a fungicide to stop mold, making them last longer in the store and in your fridge.
+Berries from the grocery store are often picked slightly under-ripe, and they don't get sweeter after being picked.
+Grocery store berries might also be treated with a fungicide to stop mold, which is why they last longer in the store and in your fridge.

 How to store